ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** Year 2: How Creating Content Changed My Brain is always relevant
+✅ **Timeless Topic:** What I Learned From Growing 10k → 100k is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well